aylei/kubectl-debug/README.md

 # Overview

-This project is a fork of this fine project: https://github.com/aylei/kubectl-debug
-I have made several changes which may never be accepted as a PR on [that project](https://github.com/aylei/kubectl-debug) (hence this fork).
-The credit for this project belongs with [aylei](https://github.com/aylei)
+This project is a fork of this fine project: https://github.com/aylei/kubectl-debug which is no longer maintained (hence this fork).
+The credit for this project belongs with [aylei](https://github.com/aylei).
+Aylei and I have chatted and we are happy that this project will live on and get maintained here.

 `kubectl-debug` is an 'out-of-tree' solution for connecting to and troubleshooting an existing, running, 'target' container in an existing pod in a Kubernetes cluster.
 The target container may have a shell and busybox utils and hence provide some debug capability or it may be very minimal and not even provide a shell - which makes any real-time troubleshooting/debugging very difficult. kubectl-debug is designed to overcome that difficulty.

+There's a short video on YouTube: https://www.youtube.com/watch?v=jJHCxCqPn1g

 How does it work?
 <dd>